emptymalei/blog/_posts/2016-10-30-is-brain-optimal-for-information-storage.md

 neuron type: excitatory neurons and inhibitory neurons.

 connections: Inhibitory neurons are fully connected and not touched during the learning process.
+Excitatory neurons are possibly fully connected.

 ### learned patterns and synaptic weights